Belle Isle sits in the Detroit River between Michigan and Canada, but it is purely a U.S. icon and a historical park, unlike many in America today.

 Belle Isle Giant Slide

-This is a perfect reason to get your kids to behave while they tour through a day filled with so much history.
-Tell them if they’re good, they can end the day on the giant slide.
+This is a perfect reason to get your kids to behave during a day of history.
+Tell them they can end the day on the giant slide if they’re good.
 Anyone over 48 inches tall can ride the slide for just $1.
-In 2022, it had its 15 minutes of fame when riders were flying into the air because the slide was too slick and fast.
+Though it might not be a reward.

 Address: Central & Inselruhe Aves, Detroit, MI 48207.